A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Experiments

 \section{Experiments}

 We now describe the experimental evidence concerning our estimator.
-As noted by, e.g., \citet{curth2021survite}, ground truth is almost never available in causal inference, so synthetic or semi-synthetic data (i.e. synthesized data based on real data) is the standard.
+As ground truth values are almost never available in causal inference, synthetic or semi-synthetic data (i.e. synthesized data based on real data) is the standard.
 We focus on the experiments that provide the most insight into the behavior of our estimator and its competitors; additional experiments and metrics along with implementation details are included in Appendix \ref{sec:experiments_details}.